nmstreethran/ml-elec-model/docs/index.rst

 Documentation
 -------------

-The documentation is built using `Sphinx <https://www.sphinx-doc.org/en/master/>`__ and hosted using `GitLab Pages <https://gitlab.com/nithiya/ml-elec-model/>`__.
+The documentation is built using `Sphinx <https://www.sphinx-doc.org/en/master/>`__ and hosted using GitLab Pages.
 It is available at https://nithiya.gitlab.io/ml-elec-model/.
 The files can be found in the ``docs`` folder.

 To build the documentation locally, clone this repository and install all requirements.